gboeing/ppde642/syllabus/readme.md

 # Questions and Assistance

 I am available if you need help throughout the semester and am happy to answer your questions.
-By email, you should expect a reply typically within approximately one working day.
+Please ask course-related questions in our course's Slack channel: you should expect a reply typically within two working days.
+If you have a sensitive personal matter to discuss, please ask by email.
 Office hours info is provided at the beginning of the syllabus.

 Given the nature of this course, I do expect a few things of you before you seek assistance with coding/data questions: